master-thzhang/Tensorflow-style-Neural-Network-Framework/README.md

 ## Usage
 1. Download the Repository and copy the files in 'include' folder to your own project 'include' folder
 2. include 'Network.h' in your source code.
-3. Instantialize Class *Network*, and use the functions inside.
-Refer to file Network.h to see all the definitions and utilities of each candidate function of class Network.
+3. Create a new class which inherit from the base class *Network*, and use the functions inside.
+Refer to file net_def/DAC/NetDAC.h to see all the definitions and utilities of each candidate function of class Network.
+The new class allocates memory for each layer and operates the whole graph.
 ## Import a graph
-*To import a tensorflow graph to our C++ framework, there are four steps:*
+*Suppose your network class is called Netdef and inherit from basr class Network.
+To import a tensorflow graph to our C++ framework, there are four steps:*
 1. Define your network in a header file as a configuration.
-The "DAC_include.h" is a good example which shows how to define your network.
+The "net_def/DAC/DAC_include.h" is a good example which shows how to define your network.
 It is recommended that you write a specific configuration for each network you define.
 Then include this configuration file in Network.cpp.
-2. Allocate memory for weight/bias/activation in Constructor Network::Network() using function: Network::AllocateMem(args *), and shapes from 1D to 4D are supported.
+2. Allocate memory for weight/bias/activation in your network Constructor Netdef::Netdef() using function: Network::AllocateMem(args *), and shapes from 1D to 4D are supported.
 Refer to "Network.h" for usage.
 3. Preload weights from txt File.
-The file "NETNAME.h" tells you where the weight come from, and you can change whatever you like.
+The file "net_def/DAC/NETNAME.h" tells you where the weight come from, and you can change whatever you like.
 Please note that the convolutional weights are stored in [H,W,I,O] format, fully-connected weights are stored in [I,O] format.
-The preload process is implemented in Network::SetNet() by calling function Network::SetLayer().
+The preload process should be implemented in Netdef::SetNet() by calling function Network::SetLayer().
 Change the code inside for your own network.

 *Note that since the framework supports quantization, if you do not to use quantization, enable the*
 ``` c++